-The pantry is run for the benefit of those without the means to meet their family’s current food needs.
+The pantry is here to provide groceries to those without the means to meet their family’s food needs.
 Clients are asked to confirm that their income falls below 185% of the federal poverty level, but no proof of income is currently required.
 Please refer to the Income Eligibility Guidelines to see if you qualify for food assistance.

 Tamaño del Hogar